joshfinley/joshfinley.github.io/_posts/2022-05-16-wsl-internals.md

 ### System Calls from Pico Processes

 Pico processes with provider drivers are unique in that system calls are dispatched to the driver rather than making it to regular system call handlers.
-It doesn't seem to be well known what drivers are protected by Kernel Patch Protection (KPP), but its possible that WSL provider drivers `lxss.sys` and `lxcore.sys` are not protected.

 This leads me to several questions, with my attempts at answering them below:

 - what is the provider driver responsible for? e.g. a system call with valid parameters for an ordinary native API is issued.
 What happens?